geckoder/Greed_Game/README.md

 ---

 ## Run the program from an IDE like Visual Studio Code.
-Start your IDE and open the main.py file.
+Start your IDE and open the greed folder.
+Then open the __main__.py file.
 Click the "run" button.

 ## Project Structure